Maristocratic-Communications/QT-AI/README.md

 Step 3. create a .env file containing `BOT_TOKEN=[Insert Token here, without brackets]`

 Step 4 (Optional).
 Edit config.json to configure your custom AI bot.
-If Ollama is changed to use another port, you this is not Optional.
+If Ollama is changed to use another port, this step is not Optional.

 Step 5.
 Run the bot using start.sh or start.bat